psolymos/psolymos.github.io/_posts/2016-09-11-what-is-the-cost-of-a-progress-bar-in-r.md

 ### The cost of the progress bar

 To get a sense of the overhead cost associated with the progress bar, here is a prototype function that I used for the developmental version of the **pbapply** package.
 The `pbapply_test` function takes some of the arguments we have covered before (`X`, `FUN`, `cl`).
 The only new argument is `nout` which is the maximum number of splits we allow in `splitpb`. `nout = NULL` is the default which gives exactly `ceiling(nx / ncl)` splits.
+See what happens when we cap that at 4:

 ``` r
 splitpb(nx = 10, ncl = 2, nout = 4)